matken11235/matken11235.github.io/_pages/resume.md

 ---

 #### OBJECTIVE
-Seeking a Study of Linguistics which will leverage to my experience of using various programming languages.
+Seeking a study of Linguistics which will leverage to my experience of using various programming languages.

 #### QUALIFICATIONS
 * Experienced in development package manager for C/C++, with the support of IPA. <sup>[1](#footnote1)</sup>